hampel/xenforo-test-framework/README.md

 options repository.
 It restores options after each test is executed - keeping to our goal of no side-effects.
 - `setTestTime` lets us set the application execution time (`\XF::$time`) to a known specific time (optionally using the Carbon library), so that we can test functions that rely on time intervals or comparisons.
+- `swapFs` lets us swap the filesystem from _local_ to _memory_ so that we can make non-persistent changes to the filesystem and avoid side effects
+- `isolateAddon` lets us force XenForo to only load class extensions and code event listeners for our addon, thus avoiding potential conflicts or unexpected code paths from other addons installed on our dev server

 ## 8. Installing the Framework